edchelstephens/upskilling/aws/virtual_private_cloud(vpc)/vpc.md

    2. The implied router then consult sits VPC route table, sees that it has a default route pointing to the internet gateway and sends the traffic there.

    3. Somewhere a long the way, a NAT process translates the source address from the instance's private IP address to the public elastic IP address.

+   # Public subnet for web server and Private subnet for database server
+   - They shoud be in the same availability zone for accessibility and also, it will incur much cost, generally about 1 cent per GB